-- Patiala Heritage Walks happens every Friday, Saturday & Sunday.
+- Patiala Heritage Walks happen every Friday, Saturday & Sunday.
 Timings vary during summers and winters but it still happens in the mornings.

-- There is a nominal fee for the Patiala Heritage walk.
+- There is a nominal fee for the Heritage Walk.

 - You can do the walk yourself with a map that you can download from here.
-There are Patiala Heritage Walk boards throughout the route, making it easy to walk.
+There are boards throughout the route, making it easy to walk.

 - However, we recommend doing it with the Punjab Tourism guide as they tell you stories like no guidebook can and also answer any questions that you may have.